 We use a network of national hauliers to deliver our tiles and as with all national tile deliveries they will be delivered on a pallet and left as close to the property as possible.
 It isn’t possible to track these orders and they can arrive anytime from 9am to 6pm.
 If you wish for the driver to contact you before delivery, please let us know and we will request this for you.
 Please note pallets come as part of the packaging and will not be removed by the driver.
 Drivers will also not carry the tiles into your property for health & safety insurance reasons.

 - What happens if I don’t like my tiles?

 Please keep the pallet your tiles arrived on, make sure they are securely packaged, and you can return then to our warehouse within 30 days.
-Once they are received by our team in a resaleable condition we will issue you with a full refund.
+Returns will be subject to a restocking charge of 25%.
+Once they are received by our team in a re-saleable condition we will issue you with a refund for the tiles - the original delivery charge is non-refundable.
 You will be responsible for the cost of retuning them to us.
-PLEASE NOTE non-stock, clearance and Job-lot items items cannot be returned.
+PLEASE NOTE non-stock, clearance, Job-lot items, grout, silicone & trim items cannot be returned.

 - What happens if any of my tiles are damaged?